bachelor-2014/report/v2/modularity.md

 Of course, an important point in the requirement of modularity is that it is possible to construct the hardware setup that is the goal of this project with top and bottom carriages movable along to axes and different components attached to these.

-Our goals concerning the modularity of the robotic platform can be summarized in the following points:

-- Both the hardware and the software must be constructed in such a way that it is possible to exchange an entire component such as adding or removing an RC servo motor, requiring only that the user informs the robot of the change, restarts the robot, and calibrates the component if necessary.
+We will denote these as basic requirements, and they can be summed up as follows:

 - The software implementation must contain implementations of the most basic components, which are X/Y axes driven by stepper motors, RC servo motors, and cameras.
+- The design must support the setup of having a top and a bottom carriage moving separately along two axes with various other hardware components attached.

+Our goals concerning the modularity of the robotic platform will extend the above and can be summarized in the following points:

+- Both the hardware and the software must be constructed in such a way that it is possible to exchange an entire component such as adding or removing an RC servo motor.
+Requirements of the user: To inform the robot of the change, restart the robot, and calibrates the component if necessary.
 - In the software implementation it must be possible to add support for additional types of components without making any changes to the existing implementation.
-A recompilation of the entire source code is allowed as the result of adding additional code.
+Requirements of the user: A recompilation of the entire source code.
 - The modularity in software covers both the software controlling the hardware and the user interface.
-- The design must support the setup of having a top and a bottom carriage moving separately along two axes with various other hardware components attached.
+That is, a change in one can be reflected in the other.
+  Requirements of the user: To keep the configuration and code in alignment as described in \ref{configuration for modularity}.

 ## The current design
 The requirement of modularity has deep impact on the overall architecture of the